Sunwind19/SNDL_Public/README.md

 You can check out the details in BOM (Bill of Materials for SNDL).csv file and get the materials, and follow the schematics.pdf file!
 Soldering is fine, but I recommend using wago connectors at the beginning since theres high chance motor might burn for beginners.

 ## Key CAD file
-The most important design choice I made was to mimic Diabolical Ironclad beetle's exoskeleton into the robot's main frame, so that it can carry a load of waste at once and be perfect companion for your waste-collecting journey.
-Specifically, diabolical ironclad beetle can endure 4900x of its body weight because of its suture!
+The most important design choice I made was to mimic insects' exoskeleton into the robot's main frame, so that it can carry a load of waste at once and be perfect companion for your waste-collecting journey.
+Specifically, SNDL can endure 4900x of its body weight because of its suture!
 As shown in assembly body.f3z / .step file, this exoskeleton is covered by shell, where body-coxa bracket, bearing bracket, femur and tibia are attached.

 ## Firmware
 The firmware has inverse kinematics & tripod gait feature.